Rahul-kumar-modi/Questions_and_its_Answers/README.md

+Q. The Vowel Counter:
+   You need to create a function that counts the number of vowels in a given string.
+Consider both uppercase and lowercase vowels.

 Q.The Mirror Mirror:
    Imagine you have a string, and you need to create a new string that is a mirror image of the original.
 Write a function that appends the reversed version of the original string to itself.